ksferguson/blog/docs/blog/posts/mkdocsblog.md

 - **Assumptions** - Things assumed below (obviously the general flow will also work for Linux, MacOS, etc. though some commands will differ):
 	- Win11
-	- Anaconda for Python environments and command terminals
+	- uv for Python & package management
 	- Git Desktop/Git Bash or similar installed
 	- local repos in ```%USERPROFILE%\github\``` directory
 	- a Github account